Lucas-Luwa/Data-Structures-and-Algorithms/README.md

-# CS1332
+# Data Structures and Algorithms
-CS 1332 (Data Structures and Algorithms) Homeworks taught by Dr. Faulkner at Georgia Tech in Fall 2022.
+Data Structures and Algorithms (CS 1332) Homeworks taught by Dr. Faulkner at Georgia Tech in Fall 2022.